Fat Emulsion Dosage

 Administration advice:

--For intravenous infusion only into a peripheral or central vein.
+- This product is for intravenous infusion only into a peripheral or central vein.

--If osmolarity is 900 mOsm/L or higher it must be infused through a central vein.
+- If osmolarity is 900 mOsm/L or higher it must be infused through a central vein.

--Use a dedicated line for parenteral nutrition.
+- Use a dedicated line for parenteral nutrition.

--Use a 1.2 micron in-line filter.
+- Use a 1.2 micron in-line filter.

 Monitoring:

--The lipids in this product may interfere with some blood tests (e.g. hemoglobin, lactate dehydrogenase, bilirubin, and oxygen saturation) if blood is sampled before lipids have cleared from the bloodstream.
+- The lipids in this product may interfere with some blood tests (e.g. hemoglobin, lactate dehydrogenase, bilirubin, and oxygen saturation) if blood is sampled before lipids have cleared from the bloodstream.

--Lipids are normally cleared 5 to 6 hours after the lipid infusion is stopped.
+- Lipids are normally cleared 5 to 6 hours after the lipid infusion is stopped.

--Monitor fluid status closely in patients with pulmonary edema or heart failure.
+- Monitor fluid status closely in patients with pulmonary edema or heart failure.

--Routinely monitor serum triglycerides, fluid and electrolyte status, blood glucose, liver and kidney function, blood count including platelets, and coagulation parameters throughout treatment.
+- Routinely monitor serum triglycerides, fluid and electrolyte status, blood glucose, liver and kidney function, blood count including platelets, and coagulation parameters throughout treatment.

--Monitoring for signs and symptoms of essential fatty acid deficiency (EFAD) is recommended.
+- Monitoring for signs and symptoms of essential fatty acid deficiency (EFAD) is recommended.

--Consult reference values of serum fatty acid level tests to determine adequacy of essential fatty acid status.
+- Consult reference values of serum fatty acid level tests to determine adequacy of essential fatty acid status.

--Increasing essential fatty acid intake (enterally or parenterally) is effective in treating EFAD.
+- Increasing essential fatty acid intake (enterally or parenterally) is effective in treating EFAD.

 More about fat emulsion